kontena/kontena-stacks/fluentd/README.md

 Fluentd agent forwards logs to Elasticsearch for indexing.
 Logs are stored in "logstash" way so it's easier to put e.g. Kibana in front.

+> Note: You need to have working installation of `kontena/elasticsearch` stack running in the grid.

 ### Installation

 ```